Harry Potter Studio Tour – Make Sure to Take It in London

 So we’ve got our tickets and are inside and ready to go.

 A couple of more things to know.
 This is a working studio and not a theme park.
-They are still making movies here ( Mission Impossible – Rogue Nation most recently), although that is on another part of the studio that you won’t see.
+They are still making movies here ( Mission Impossible – Rogue Nation for one), although that is on another part of the studio that you won’t see.
 There are no thrill rides.
 Also, I have to presume that if you’ve come to the Harry Potter Studio Tour that you’ve at least seen the first movie or read the book to which it is very faithful.
 If you have not, do yourself a favour and watch at least one of the movies.
 It will make what you see a lot more understandable.